 He was awarded The Royal Borough of Kensington and Chelsea Arts club Trust Studio Bursary from 2009-2012.
 He won an individual Arts Council Grant in 2011, in 2005 he was a finalist in the Jerwood Sculpture Prize and won the Millfield Sculpture Prize in the same year.

 Julian Wild is a fellow of The Royal Society of Sculptors and was Vice-president from 2015-2019.
-He is the Sculpture Pathway leader and senior lecturer at The Art Academy London.
+He is Sculpture Leader and senior lecturer at The Art Academy London.
 He lives and works in Sussex, UK.

 Julian Wild’s works allude to minimalist sculptures disrupted by interventions and gestures within their form.
-He often uses colour as an agent to exaggerate the contrast between interior and exterior.
-The colours that he uses references the painted sculptures of modernists such as Judd and Caro.
+He often uses colour as an agent to exaggerate the contrast between elements within a work.
+He uses colour as a signifier and signal maker.

-The earlier System series were an exploration into materiality and ways of doing: appropriating plumbing and scaffolding to create drawings in space that described ordered geometric forms.
+The earlier System series was an exploration into materiality and ways of doing: appropriating plumbing and scaffolding to create drawings in space that described ordered geometric forms.

-The Bog Standard, Bodger and Flop series seek to appropriate craft techniques and readdress hierarchies of making by creating bent and heaped forms in polished ceramic, glass and steel.
+The Bog Standard, Bodger and Flop series seek to appropriate craft techniques and industrial processes to readdress hierarchies of making by creating bent and heaped forms in polished ceramic, glass and steel.